 The company owns around 85,000 miles of pipeline and 152 terminals that transport natural gas, crude oil, refined oil products, carbon dioxide, and other products that support the energy industry as it’s known today.

 In order to shield itself from the economic impact of the COVID-19 pandemic, Kinder Morgan scaled back expansion efforts by 30%.
-Ultimately, this will help the company maintain a strong balance sheet and keep debt to a minimum — something that every stock in the energy sector should be focused on at the moment.
+Ultimately, this helped the company maintain a strong balance sheet and keep debt to a minimum — something that every stock in the energy sector should be focused on at the moment.

 The company is also making important moves to clean up its act, so to speak.
 Although Kinder Morgan is heavily focused on traditional energy, the company is beginning to focus its pipelines toward clean energy products like renewable natural gas and hydrogen.
 As the world pushes toward clean energy, Kinder Morgan will not be left behind.

 With a strong history of leadership in the energy sector, unmatched energy infrastructure, impeccable financial stability, and a shift toward clean energy, Kinder Morgan one of the most impressive energy stock picks out there.
 Add in a best-in-class dividend yield and this stock is one that’s hard to ignore.